kyma-project/kyma/docs/kyma/docs/007-overview-examples.md

 Use the available examples to test functionalities that Kyma offers.

 The table contains a list of all examples organized by the feature or concept they showcase, and technologies they use.
-Follow the direct links to examples and try them on your own.
+Follow the links and try them on your own.

 | Example | Description | Technology |
 |---|---|---|